Jokelab/Assertive.Docs/Language/Loops.md

 while ([expression]) { [statement]* }
 ```
 The expression should resolve to a boolean value.
-Example that executes a request until the total response time exceeds 10 swconds:
+Example that executes a request until the total response time exceeds 10 seconds:
 ```assertive
 $total = 0;
 while($total <= 10000){